BOBBY T from BROOKLYN and MARYLAND

 • Muffin was definitely my best friend and the greatest dog ever.
 I’m sad to say Muffin is no longer with us.
 I miss him so much and will always love the big fella.

-• Ms. Poe was the grand cat which my daughter left with me when she decided to move to the Midwest.
+• Ms. Poe was the grand cat which my daughter left with me when she moved to the Midwest.
 She was a very special animal and I also miss her very much.